 Steph was a good player the moment he stepped on the NBA court.
-However, he was beset with injuries in his first few seasons in the league.
+However, he was beset with ankle and foot injuries in his first few seasons.
 His stint on the Warriors was almost over when the Warriors were trading for Andrew Bogut.
 He was among one of the players in the trading block when negotiations were going on.
 Fortunately, it was Monta Ellis who was traded and not Steph.

-Steph had much better health in recent years and became a perennial MVP candidate.
-He first became an MVP in the 2014-2015 season.
-He became the first unanimous MVP in 2015-16.
+Once Curry returned to health, he became a perennial MVP candidate.
+He first won the MVP award after the 2014-2015 season and then repeated the honor as the first unanimous MVP in 2015-16.

 Much like Reggie Miller, Curry is always money from the outside.
 Curry would regularly make even half court shots.
 He would also make clutch shots in both the regular season and in the playoffs much like Miller.

-Curry has helped transform the once mediocre Warriors into a dynasty.
-He has helped lead the Warriors to four straight Finals appearances and three championships.
-He has also helped the team to a 73-9 record and helped eclipse the 72-10 Chicago Bulls record held by Michael Jordan's team.
+Curry helped transform the once mediocre Warriors into a dynasty.
+He helped lead the Warriors to five consecutive Finals appearances and three championships.
+Despite losing to Lebron James and Cleveland in the 2016 NBA Finals, that year's team posted a still mind-boggling 73-9 record that eclipsed the 72-10 1996 Chicago Bulls.

 Michael Jordan rose to prominence when he hit the game winning shot against Georgetown.
 He was a freshman back then and it was a big deal.
 Coach Smith trusted Jordan despite his lack of experience.